Instant Pot Spaghetti is easy, one pot and ready in 30 minutes! Brown the meat, add uncooked pasta, sauce and voila!

 More FAQs

-How do you keep noodles from sticking together?
+How do you keep pasta from sticking together?

-Using the criss cross method when layering the noodles in the pot.
-This means taking some of your noodles and layering them flat across the pot in one direction.
+Using the criss-cross method when layering spaghetti in Instant Pot.
+This means taking some of your noodles and layering them flat across the Instant Pot in one direction.
 Then taking another handful and layering them across in the opposite direction.
 Continue doing this for all the layers.

 This should help, although there may still be clumps after cooking.
 Just stir with tongs and use a fork to separate them.

-Close the lid and let the pasta sit for 10 minutes.
+Close the lid and let Instant Pot spaghetti sit for 10 minutes.
 The hot sauce and steam inside the pot will “cook” it to your desired texture.

 Can I use jarred pasta sauce or my own meat sauce recipe?